ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 MLSMessage for full fan-out and optionally one or more Welcome messages for delivery to new group members.

+TODO: Integrate DSResponse into the MIMI Response type

 #### Client and group state management

 The MIMI DS protocol allows parties to update the state of the MLS group, either through proposals or commits.

 Through proposals, parties involved in the group can change the members of the group by:

 * adding a client,
 * removing a client, or